anznpatel/ethercis1.1.1/README.md

 7. You can now connect to the RESTful API via ``` {docker-ip}:8080/{rest-query} ```

 ## Deployment
-*Prerequisites: To create a secure cluster you pass your SSH public key during deployment*
+*Prerequisites: To create a secure cluster you need to pass your SSH public key during deployment*

 Click the button below to deploy this application on Azure.